"jcr:3039df5d-7ebe-47db-b72d-915e5475fd6d" (String)

 Game Theory

-The course aims to familiarize students with the basic concepts of game theory.
-Students learn different classes of games and a variety of solution concepts to predict strategic behavior in these games.
+The course aims to familiarise students with the basic concepts of game theory.
+Students learn different classes of games and a variety of solution concepts to predict strategic behaviour in these games.
 They will learn how to capture practically relevant situations in a game and the necessary tools to solve these games.

 Elective